 Here is a CAFM/CMMS Data Collection report sample

-The easiest way you to catch up on your CAFM/CMMS data collection backlogs is to carry out CAFM/CMMS inspection checklists on your mobile devices such as Android tables or phones.
+The easiest way you to catch up on your CAFM/CMMS data collection backlogs is to carry out CAFM/CMMS inspection checklists on your mobile devices such as Android tablets or phones.

 This tablet software allows you to complete regular CAFM/CMMS inspections quickly onsite and then produce comprehensive inspection reports almost instantly back at base.